Same-sex marriage in North Carolina: General Synod of the United Church of Christ v. Cooper

 On October 7, the plaintiffs asked for an immediate injunction against the state, citing the Fourth Circuit's ruling in Bostic.
-On October 10, Judge Max O. Cogburn, Jr. of the U.S. District Court for the Western District of North Carolina denied a request by leaders of the General Assembly to be allowed to intervene to defend the state's ban and ruled the state's ban on same-sex marriage unconstitutional.
+On October 10, Judge Max O. Cogburn Jr. of the U.S. District Court for the Western District of North Carolina denied a request by leaders of the General Assembly to be allowed to intervene to defend the state's ban and ruled the state's ban on same-sex marriage unconstitutional.
 He wrote:

 The decision legalized same-sex marriage in North Carolina with immediate effect.
 The first same-sex couple to marry in the state were Chad Biggs and Chris Creech in Raleigh on Friday, October 10.
 Chris Sgro, executive director of Equality North Carolina, said "Today's ruling allowing loving, same-sex couples to marry across North Carolina is a historic moment for our state.
 With it, we celebrate with so many North Carolinians who have worked tirelessly over decades to change hearts, minds, and unequal laws in the state we call home.
 Love won and the barriers to it are done."
-Governor Pat McCrory said "[his] administration is moving forward with the execution of the court's ruling."
+Governor Pat McCrory said "[his] administration [was] moving forward with the execution of the court's ruling."
 In Raleigh, Asheville and Greensboro, county offices stayed open late to issue marriage licenses to same-sex couples.
 Charlotte said it would open its office on Monday, October 13.

+M.E. v.
+T.J.

+In January 2021, the North Carolina Court of Appeals ruled in M.E. v.
+T.J. that the state statute preventing judges from granting domestic violence protections to people in same-sex relationships was unconstitutional.
+The ruling was upheld by the North Carolina Supreme Court on March 11, 2022.
+North Carolina was the only state to deny domestic violence protections to same-sex partners.